Model-independent searches of new physics in DARWIN with a semi-supervised deep learning pipeline: Optimization of the supervised contribution

-The optimisation of the hyperparameter $R$ is a choice to be made at the time of analysis, in order to maximise the observation of any anomalous $TS$ component, if it exists.
-To demonstrate this, we perform a scan over a range of logarithmically spaced $R$ values $R\in[1,10^7]$ at fixed signal injection benchmarks corresponding to WIMP masses of 30, 50 and 100 GeV at an exposure of 200 ty.
+The optimization of the hyperparameter $R$ in Eqn.~\eqref{eqn:TS} is a choice to be made at the time of analysis, in order to maximize the observation of any anomalous $TS$ component, if it exists.
+To demonstrate this, we perform a scan over a range of logarithmically spaced $R$ values $R\in[1,10^7]$ at fixed signal injection benchmarks corresponding to WIMP masses of 30, 50 and 100 GeV at an exposure of 200ty.
 These values of the WIMP mass were chosen in order to vary the spectral dependence of the induced WIMP signal.
-We show the median sensitivity, defined later in Sec.~\ref{sec:unbinned_test}, to reject $\mathcal{H}_0$ in Fig.~\ref{fig:marginal_power}, as a function of $R$, for the three aforementioned benchmarks.
-A smaller $p-$value means better anomaly awareness and higher power to reject $\mathcal{H}_0$ in the presence of a signal, and thus $R$ should be chosen to minimise this value. {We conduct this test at a cross-section that yields a background rejection $p$-value of at least $\sim 3\sigma$ for $m_\chi = 50$ GeV, so as to have ample statistics to perform the test for all three mass benchmarks.}
+We show the median sensitivity, defined in Eqn.~\eqref{eq:pval_med}, in Fig.~\ref{fig:marginal_power}, as a function of $R$, for the three benchmarks.
+A smaller $p-$value means better anomaly awareness and higher power to reject $\mathcal{H}_0$ in the presence of a signal, and thus $R$ should be chosen to minimize this value. {We conduct this test at a cross-section that yields a background rejection $p$-value of at least $\sim 3\sigma$ for $m_\chi = 50$ GeV, so as to have ample statistics to perform the test for all three mass benchmarks.}

 We observe that the spectral dependence of the anomaly function $TS$ entering through the ELBO as observed in Fig.~\ref{fig:tsne} does not affect the dependence of the optimal $R$ value, which lies at $\sim2.5\times10^{5}$.
 The general variability of the $p-$value is much more pronounced for $m_\chi=50$ GeV due to DARWINs elevated sensitivity to this mass.
-We observe that for $R$ values above $\sim10^6$, the $p$-value exhibits a plateau, that we have checked persists for values $R>10^7$.
-This indicates that above this critical value of $R$ the influence of the VAE is vanishingly small.
+We observe that for $R$ values above $\sim10^6$, the $p$-value exhibits a plateau, which we have checked persists for values $R>10^7$.
+This indicates that above this critical value of $R$, the influence of the VAE is vanishingly small.